HIV Testing (cont.)

 - Find a local Doctor in your town

-Where can people find more information about HIV testing?
+Where can people find free HIV testing locations?

 Get breaking medical news.